 The change in structure proposed in this legislation would reduce the Bureau's effectiveness in standing up for the public interest.
-It would also -contrary to claims of proponents-reduce the accountability of its leadership.
-With a single director responsibility for actions is clear, and the public and Congress can more easily see who has made what decisions.
+It would also - contrary to claims of proponents - reduce the accountability of its leadership.
+With a single director, responsibility for actions is clear and the public and Congress can more easily see who has made what decisions.
 The endemic confirmation logiam in the Senate makes it difficult enough to confirm even one director; the need to confirm five commissioners would undoubtedly hobble the process even more and jeopardize the effectiveness of the CFPB's programs.

-A single director structure is not unique: the larger and more powerful Office of the Comptroller of the Currency (OCC), which, like the CFPB, regulates banks, has such a structure.
-Similarly, the Federal Housing Finance Agency was established, with the strong support of the financial industry, as an agency with a single director.
-The EPA, IRS, and FDA are three more single-director-led agencies.
+A single director is not unique: the larger and more powerful Office of the Comptroller of the Currency (OCC), which, like the CFPB, regulates banks, has such a structure.
+Similarly, the Federal Housing Finance Agency was established, with the strong support of the financial held steady since last year at 75%, with 85% of Democrats, 74% of Independents, and 66% of Republicans in favor.")

+industry, as an agency with a single director.
+The EPA and FDA are both effective single-director-led agencies.

 Multiple mechanisms already exist to ensure the CFPB's accountability.
 The FSOC has the authority to veto the Bureau's (and no other financial regulator's) rules.
-The CFPB has a requirement to report twice a year to Congress-an obligation shared only with the Federal Reserve Board.
+The CFPB has a requirement to report twice a year to Congress - an obligation shared only with the Federal Reserve Board.
 The CFPB is also accountable to the independent Inspector General for the Board of Governors of the Federal Reserve System, and the Government Accountability Office.
 The GAO, both on its own behalf and in response to Congressional requests, has conducted oversight and audits of the CFPB on multiple occasions.
-The CFPB itself has established systems of accountability to the public as well as to lawmakers, for example through its reports on its supervisory work, and through its complaint system and publicly searchable database of complaints and responses that allows all of us to better understand problems in the financial services market, and consider the agencies' actions in that context.
+The CFPB itself has established systems of accountability to the public and to lawmakers.
+For example, the Bureau reports on its supervisory work.
+Through its publicly searchable database of complaints and responses, a database that allows consumers and policymakers to better understand problems in the financial services market, we can better understand and evaluate the agencies' actions.

 The CFPB's performance in its nearly four years of existence vindicates the arguments for a single director.
 Unlike other financial regulators, the CFPB has completed all of its mandatory rulemakings on time.
 It is moving ahead effectively with enforcement actions, discretionary rulemakings and education campaigns to make markets fairer and more transparent and to provide consumers with the information they need to make wise choices.
-The CFPB is enforcing the law and returning money-more than \$11 billion thus far-to people defrauded by unfair financial practices.
+The CFPB is enforcing the law and returning money - more than \$11.2 billion thus far - to people defrauded by unfair financial practices.
 It has done all of this while being open, responsive and transparent itself.